 CLI is the most serious and advanced stage of peripheral arterial disease (PAD).
 PAD is a chronic atherosclerotic disease that progressively restricts blood flow in the limbs and can lead to serious medical complications.
 This disease is often associated with other clinical conditions including hypertension, cardiovascular disease, hyperlipidemia, diabetes, obesity and stroke.
 CLI is used to describe patients with the most severe forms of PAD: those with chronic ischemia-induced pain (even at rest) or tissue loss (ulcers or gangrene) in the limbs, often leading to amputation and death.
-CLI leads to more than 160,000 amputations per year.
 The one-year and four-year mortality rates for no-option CLI patients that progress to amputation are approximately 25% and 70%, respectively.
-Ixmyelocel-T, our disease modifying therapy with multiple functions, has shown significant promise in the treatment of CLI.
+Ixmyelocel-T, our disease modifying therapy with multiple functions, has shown significant promise in the treatment of CLI patients with existing tissues loss and no option for revascularization.
+There are currently an estimated 250,000 of these patients in the U.S.